FAQs

 Below are some of the most common questions that counselors ask throughout the admission cycle.

-• Students can request a change of major by completing a form in their student portal, My Blue Hen Home, only after an initial decision has been released.
-Please be advised that eligible majors are based on application review and may become unavailable over time as spaces fill.
-There is a possibility that students may not be able to re-select their original chosen major after they have completed a change-of-major request.
+- Students can request a change of major by completing a form in their student portal, My Blue Hen Home.
 Changes should only be made when students are confident in their selection.

 When will students receive their financial aid package?